tonghoangvu/tonghoangvu/README.md

-## Hi there! 👏
+# Hi there! 👏

-I'm Vu Tong, a tech enthusiast, mainly in Java and JavaScript.
+I'm Vu Tong, a tech enthusiast in Java and JavaScript.

-I have over one year of experience in web backend development with Java Spring.
+I do open-source projects and write blogs in my free time.

-In my free time, I write technical blogs and do open-source projects for sharing.
+Currently, I'm digging into the Java ecosystem and trying Vue and Azure (for work).

-Currently, I'm digging into the Java ecosystem and trying something new, for example, Azure and SolidJS.
+I'm also the owner of [Pocketo project](https://github.com/pocketo-org), an OSS focused on documentation, code quality, and testing.

-Check out my Viblo profile at https://viblo.asia/u/tonghoangvu.
+Please check it out, you might love it at first sight 🥳

 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=tonghoangvu&show_icons=true)